jguadagno/jguadagno.github.io/_posts/2020-12-20-coding-with-joeg-streaming-hardware-configuration-december-2020-update.md

   - Stream
   - CodingWithJoeG
 ---
-***NOTE*** I have a new hardware configuration as outlined in '[Stream Hardware Configuration - December 2020]({% post_url 2020-12-20-coding-with-joeg-streaming-hardware-configuration-december-2020-update %}).
-Check it out!
-{: .notice--info}
+Since the original '[Stream Hardware Configuration]({% post_url 2020-05-20-coding-with-joeg-streaming-hardware-configuration %}) post, I've changed my hardware configuration a bit.
+This post contains the most current hardware configuration.

 I've listed out all of the equipment that I use to stream 'Coding with JoeG' on [Twitch](https://twitch.tv/jguadagno){:target="_blank"}.
 While all this equipment is not necessary, it has helped me produce a reliable stream.  *Your mileage may vary!*

 ## Computer Equipment

+I've learned a little bit and upgraded my hardware setup.
+Now I use a more powerful laptop with more memory and a better video card.
+I now have a [Dell Precision 5540](https://www.dell.com/en-us/work/shop/cty/pdp/spd/precision-15-5540-laptop/xctop554015us?gacd=9646510-1069-5763017-266828445-0&dgc=st&gclid=bd6cc4f26da8178727499b2d04620654&gclsrc=3p.ds&ds_rl=1282789&msclkid=bd6cc4f26da8178727499b2d04620654) laptop.
+The extra memory is key when you are using one pc.
+At minimum when I stream, I am running JetBrains Rider, StreamLabs OBS, and Microsoft Edge.
+Having the extra members keeps the operating system from swapping applications to the hard drive.

+The next big change is the video card.
+This laptop has a higher-end (for laptops) video card, the NVIDIA Quadro T2000.

-### Primary PC
+### Streaming PC

-This is the laptop that I do my presentations from.
-A **Mac Book Pro 2018 - 15 inch** with the specs of:
+A [Dell Precision 5540](https://www.dell.com/en-us/work/shop/cty/pdp/spd/precision-15-5540-laptop/xctop554015us?gacd=9646510-1069-5763017-266828445-0&dgc=st&gclid=bd6cc4f26da8178727499b2d04620654&gclsrc=3p.ds&ds_rl=1282789&msclkid=bd6cc4f26da8178727499b2d04620654) with the specs of:

-* Intel i7 6 Core
+* Intel i9-9880H (2.30Ghz) - 8 Cores
-* 16 Gb of memory
+* 32 Gb of memory
-* 512 Gb SSD
+* 512 Gb SSD (NVMe)
-* Graphics
+* NVIDIA Quadro T2000
-  * Radeon Pro 560x
-  * Intel UHD graphics 630

 ### Secondary PC

-I use a secondary PC to manage the stream since my primary pc was not strong enough to simultaneously handle the coding and streaming.
-For that, I use a **Lenovo Flex 5-1570** with the following specs:

-View on [Manufacturers Site](https://www.lenovo.com/us/en/laptops/ideapad/ideapad-flex-series/IdeaPad-Flex-5-15IIL-05/p/88IPF501454){:target="_blank"}

-* Intel i7-08550U 4 Core (8 logical processors)
-* 16 gig of memory
-* 512 gig SSD
-* Graphics
-  * Intel UHD Graphics 620
-  * NVIDIA GeForce MX130
+I no longer use a secondary computer thanks to the power of the primary streaming PC.
+{: .notice--info}

 ## Streaming 'Gear'